Hernandez & Associates, P.C. | Attorneys At Law

 What Is The Persistent Drunk Driver Designation?

-Colorado has created a separate designation for certain people accused of DUI called Persistent Drunk Driver (PDD).
-If the Colorado DMV designates you as a Persistent Drunk Driver it may be more difficult to get your driver’s license back.
-Colorado Revised Statute 42-1-102 states that you may be declared a Persistent Drunk Driver if any of these conditions apply:
+Colorado has created a separate designation for certain people accused of DUI called persistent drunk driver (PDD).
+If the Colorado DMV designates you as a PDD it may be more difficult to get your driver’s license back.
+Colorado Revised Statute 42-1-102 states that you may be declared a PDD if any of these conditions apply:

 1. You have been convicted of or had your driver’s license revoked for two or more alcohol-related driving violations (DUI or DWAI).